 Our researchers strive to unearth the connections between economic, social, political and cultural life along with modern business and management forms.
 These themes are pursued through the distinct identities of the School’s research centres and groups (see below), which also provide vehicles for engaging with partners beyond the university sector through research collaborations, workshops, public events and community engagement.

 The School has a high level of national and international research activity with its academics undertaking innovative research, publishing in leading journals and developing work with high impact.
-Academics play a central part in the wider research community through their roles on some 44 editorial boards, as visiting fellows to numerous national and international universities and their international collaborative work funded by UK and international organisations and funding councils.
+Our academics play a central part in the wider research community through their roles on some 44 journal editorial boards, as visiting fellows to numerous national and international universities, and their international collaborative work funded by UK and international organisations and funding councils.
+In the 2014 UK national REF, SBM was rated in the top quartile for the impact of our research on society and economy, and 50% of our research outputs were deemed world leading.

-Our staff profiles detail areas of specialist interest and knowledge, along with publications and research in progress.
+Academic staff profiles detail areas of specialist interest and knowledge, along with publications and research in progress.
 The School has an established PhD community with some 60 students supported by strong academic expertise.
 Find out more about our PhD programme.

-Research in the school is centred around eight overlapping research centres and groups:
+Research in the school is organised around 10 overlapping research centres and groups: